-Previously owned by Filippo Barbarigo, a 15th-century Italian nobleman and close friend of the pope, the RBSCP’s copy of De universo is the only one held at a U.S. institution.
+Previously owned by Filippo Barbarigo, a 15th-century Italian nobleman and close friend of the pope, the Rochester's copy of De universo, held in the Department of Rare Books, Special Collections and Preservation, is the only one held at a U.S. institution.
 Barbarigo’s copy of the text includes extraordinary and unusual illustrations of heaven and earth.
 There are also numerous corrections and annotations throughout, which demonstrate the how a 15th-century reader studied the text.

 Laura Smoller, chair of the Department of History says friends and colleagues at other institutions are envious of the University’s commitment to acquiring materials like De universo.